 sudo apt-get install lib32stdc++6

 sudo apt-get install lib32z1 lib32ncurses5 lib32bz2-1.0 lib32stdc++6

 If you face any error message related to license, run the following command :

 During the process of installation, you may find some on-screen configuration.
 Complete those very carefully.

 Run the following command into the terminal to create a desktop file

 Add The Bellow Lines to It

 [Desktop Entry] Version=1.0 Type=Application Name=Android Studio Exec="/opt/android-studio/bin/studio.sh" %f Icon=/opt/android-studio/bin/studio.png Categories=Development;IDE; Terminal=false StartupNotify=true StartupWMClass=android-studio

 Note: The features mentioned here are not all-inclusive.
 The features mentioned are compiled either from their respective official websites or from my personal experience using them.

-PS: If you liked this tutorial on how to install Android Studio on Ubuntu, please share it with your friends through the social networks or simply leave a reply below.
+PS: If you liked this tutorial on installing Android Studio on Ubuntu, please share it with your friends through social networks or simply leave a reply below.
 Thanks.